-Only experienced bicyclists should ride at night.
-Having the right equipment is a must.
-Also, try to stay on roads that are familiar and brightly lit.
+If you ride at night, try to stay on roads that are familiar and brightly lit.

-- Reflectors located on each pedal, or on the shoes or ankles of the bicyclist, that can be seen from 200 feet
+- Reflectors on each pedal, or on the shoes or ankles of the bicyclist, that can be seen from 200 feet (61 m)

 - Reflective clothing, tape, or patches